Sliding Door Hardware & Systems

 Enclosed track hardware comes in many weight capacities to handle a variety of doors from lightweight fiberglass doors to even the heaviest of steel doors.

 - Medium duty (600 – 800 lbs.)

 - Heavy duty applications (up to 5,000 lbs.)

-Flat track systems are offered in capacities from 400 – 800 lbs., but typically not in higher capacities.
+Flat track systems and hardware are offered in capacities from 400 – 800 lbs., but typically not in higher capacities.